zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 So now the ability to roll a 1-pbit is not much power at all.
 There is only a 1/N chance that it will be the last 1-pbit.

-And the decisin-making power a miner gets from not publishing a 1-pbit is none. only publishing 0-pbits is going to have an impact.
+And the decision-making power a miner gets from not publishing a 1-pbit is none. only publishing 0-pbits is going to have an impact.
 The fact that you won a 1-pbit and did not publish it, this doesn't lower the probability that others will also find 1-pbits.

 And when you do publish a 0-pbit, it only has a very small measurable impact on the outcome.

 the combination of harmonic rng with harmonic resets means that with have Nx higher security, but it takes N * log2(N) times longer to settle the sortitoin chain.

+harmonic resets gets rid of 1/2 the available info when deciding whether to reroll, so it reduces the loss due to attacks by 2.

 Slow block optimization